51114u9/osm-clean-ui/README.md

 ## Description

 Maximizes the map with a new layout on page OpenStreetMap.org.

-Some features:
+## Features

-* Menu options more compact & modern using BootStrap
+* Menu options more compact & modern using BootStrap library
 * Floating panel for searches located in the lower left corner
+* Support [Vimperator](https://addons.mozilla.org/en-US/firefox/addon/vimperator/) addon for Firefox/[Vrome](https://github.com/jinzhu/vrome) extension for Chrome
-* Highlighting counters for message, editions, gps traces & user diaries
+* Highlighting counters for inbox messages, editions, gps traces & user diaries
 * Tags for "GPS traces" as head of the table on page "GPS Traces"
 * The user diaries are more readable